 Do you ever wonder at what age a child should start doing chores?
 We decided that if they were mobile; they were old enough to learn.

-We tried to give them age-appropriate chores and worked on bigger tasks as they mastered each one.
-But keep in mind, some things might differ for each child.
+We tried to give them age-appropriate chores and added bigger tasks as they mastered each one.
+But keep in mind, things might differ for each child.

 When our youngest was born, our oldest was six, and she thrived on responsibility.
-She could do more as a six-year-old than kids twice her age.
+She could do more as a six-year-old than a lot of kids twice her age.
 And we let her try whatever she felt capable of doing.

-But our other two daughters are more laid back in that department, and so I didn’t stretch them as much as I did our oldest.
-And that’s totally fine.
-We try to give our girls what we feel they can handle and if they want to try harder chores before we think they’re ready for them, more power to them!
+But our other two daughters are more laid back, so I didn’t stretch them as much as I did our oldest.
+And that worked for them.
+We have always tried to give our girls what we felt they can handle and if they wanted to try harder chores, more power to them!

 5. Chores are Chosen

-Because we didn’t want our girls to hate chores, we wanted them to have a say in what chores they had.
+Because we didn’t want our girls to hate chores, we wanted them to have a say in which ones they had.

-We made a list of chores that needed doing each day and allowed the girls to decide which ones they would like to do.
+We made a list of house chores that needed doing each day as well as weekly chores and allowed the girls to decide which ones they would like to do.
 This works so well!
 If your child is doing a chore she doesn’t mind doing, chances are, you won’t need to follow up too often.

-And don’t worry if they shuffle the chores around a bit after trying them out for a few days/weeks.
+And don’t worry if they shuffle the chore system around a bit after trying them out for a few days/weeks.
 Our girls did that a little and once they found their groove, it was smooth sailing.

-With that said, we do want our girls to be well rounded, so everyone has to learn how to do everything at some point in time.
+With that said, we do want our girls to be well-rounded, so everyone has to learn how to do everything at some point in time.
 And they have to do some things they’d rather not, like taking turns cleaning the big bathroom.
-But for the most part, they do the daily chores they enjoy doing and are good at.
+But for the most part, they do what they enjoy and are good at.

 6. Chores are Flexible

-On Saturday, it’s our normal reset day and they deep clean the bathrooms and we usually do food prep for the week.
+On Saturday, it’s our normal reset day and they deep clean the bathrooms and we usually do food prep for the week and a few other family chores that need doing.

 But during the summer they take over all the M-F chores and I do most of the dinners.
 This works best for everyone’s schedule and keeps our home running efficiently.